How to Cook Ribs in the Oven When It's Too Cold to Grill

-Step-by-Step Guide for Cooking Pork Ribs in an Oven
+Step-by-Step Guide for Cooking Pork Ribs in the Oven

-The best thing about pork ribs cooked in the oven is that, after minimal prep, you can put them in the oven and walk away for several hours.
+The best thing about pork ribs cooked in the oven is that, after minimal prep, you can put them in the oven and walk away for several hours (and stay warm doing it).
 It doesn't get any better than that.

 Ovens tend to dry things out.
 The cure for this is brine.
 Typically, you brine the racks of baby back or pork spare ribs for one hour.
 If you've never brined before, this step is pretty easy.

-1. Fill a large container that fits in your refrigerator, but holds all of your ribs with cold water.
+1. Fill a large container that fits in your fridge but holds all your ribs and the brine.
+Alternatively, fill a clean, insulated cooler with cold water.

-3. You may also add herbs and spices to the rub if you wish.
-Sage, rosemary, garlic and oregano are great with pork.
+3. You may also add herbs and spices to the brine if you wish.
+Sage, rosemary, garlic, peppercorns, and oregano are great with pork.

-4. Cover the container with plastic, and place it in the refrigerator.
+4. Add the ribs.
+Cover the container with plastic (or close the cooler) and place it in the refrigerator (the cooler doesn't need to go in the fridge).

 5. Let ribs brine for one hour.